freem/VPF0Viewer/README.txt

 ================================================================================
 Planned Features
 ================================================================================
-* Handle 4BPP format (at least one 4BPP VPF0 is in the USA FPR executable)
+* Handle 4BPP format (at least one 4BPP VPF0 is in the USA FPR executable??)
-* PNG -> VPF0 conversion???
+* PNG -> VPF0 conversion (8bpp and 24bpp)

 ================================================================================
 License